bockp/Edge-Detection-project/edge.md

 **Fig.9: Result of FeatureJ Laplacian plugin, with various smoothing scales.
 1: Input image, 2: smoothing scale=3, 3: smoothing scale=5, 4: smoothing scale=9**

-## Implementation of Canny algorithm
+## Implementations of Canny algorithm

-The outputs of Canny Edge Detector and FeatureJ Edges are a binary image where the edge pixels are white [Fig.10].
+The outputs of Canny Edge Detector and FeatureJ Edges are binary images where the edge pixels are white [Fig.10].
 A visual comparision of the outputs of the two Canny implementations with the same initial parameters show that the results are similar.

 ![Fig.10](images/Canny2.jpg)